vandycknick/nvd.codes/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 ## Putting it all together

-Ok, you should be all set up now, let's try a few commands to check whether our setup is working.
+You should be all set up now, let's try a few commands to check whether our setup is working.
 The default docker installation guides you into running the `hello-world` image, so let's give that a try:

 ```bash
 $ docker run hello-world